lawrencecchen/stripe-sync/README.md

 Additionally, the Supabase Studio dashboard/table editor becomes very slow for large numbers of tables.

+- for now, stripe-sync only works on the 2022-08-01 api version.

 ## Prior Work

 This project is inspired by all of the projects listed below.